Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-What is the most important goal in life?
-To get ahead of ourselves.
-Or, as E. Joseph Cossman said, "Our business in life is not to get ahead of others, but to get ahead of ourselves."
-This quote encourages us to push our own boundaries instead of comparing ourselves to others.
-By focusing on our own success, rather than trying to beat others, we can be more productive and move forward in our goals.
-This quote is important to us because it reminds us that our own progress is the key to future success.
+When is the best time to launch a product?
+Before it's perfect.
+Or, as Reid Hoffman said, "If you're not embarrassed by the first version of your product, you've launched too late."
+This quote reflects the idea that launching quickly and iterating along the way will lead to better results than waiting until the product is perfect.
+It is important to remember this advice in our daily lives as we often become too caught up in perfectionism and procrastination, which can lead to missed opportunities and lack of progress.

 <!-- </quote> -->